Last Updated: May 15, 2025

 Astra’s modular design makes it straightforward to add new features or modify existing ones.
 Below are common extension scenarios:

-.
-For example, to add a --scan-type
+astra/cli.py and locate the parse_args function.parser.add_argument.
+For example, to add a --scan-type argument:

 parser.add_argument("--scan-type", choices=["tcp", "udp"], default="tcp", help="Type of scan to perform (tcp, udp)")

-.
+main.
 For example:

 scan_type = args.scan_type